 Steel-boned waist trainer.
 These are on the more advanced side of waist training but offer the most results in a shorter period of time.
 The inner cage is what creates a defined hourglass figure.
 As mentioned above, these will need more time to adapt to your natural form before tightening all the way.

 Vests.
 Some trainers continue upwards in a vest-like form designed to give extra support to your bust and coverage to your back.

 Long vs. Short.
 Trainers come in varying lengths depending on what suits you best.
 Get one that provides ample coverage to your mid section without nudging other areas.

 Plus-sized.
-Just like other types of garments, waist trainers come in plus sizes as well.
+Just like other types of garments, tummy belts come in plus sizes as well.
 After all, every full-figured woman should enjoy that hourglass figure, too!

 Materials.
 What are trainers made of?
 It varies depending on usage!
 Exercise bands usually come in latex or neoprene while classic ones usually come in latex or cotton.
 Though it is the most common material used, latex-free options are available for those sensitive to the fabric.